 Pull out the pen and paper and add mountain biking in Park City, Utah to the bucket list.
 Actually write it with a Sharpie so it stands out front and center.
 When people think of mountain biking in Utah, Moab comes to mind but the state isn’t a one trick pony.

 Granted we love mountain biking and that is why we visited Park City, but the city (area in general) has so much more to offer than just mountain biking in the summer.
 The food scene is big with great restaurants on every corner, summer concerts, hiking, mountain adventures for families, fun bars and a ton of shopping.
 So bring the family and make it an adventure.
+We’ll point you where to go later in the article for great food and fun.

 It doesn’t matter if you want to be a “pro” or just give it a go, there are rides for all ability levels.
 From rides like the Jan’s 5 Hour Epic Mountain Bike Ride to their Intro 101 lessons and some resorts like Deer Valley also offer lessons and guides as well.
+Deer Valley has over 600 professional guides on staff for summer and winter adventures.

 The Round Valley Trails / Trailside Bike Park